microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 },
 ```

-The origins will be the same as what is explained in the [Overview page](/docs/2/technical/data-format/overview/#b3-origin).
+A thorough explanation of the origins can be found in the  [Overview page](/docs/2/technical/data-format/overview/#b3-origin).

-This may simply change if you unpacked the data to a different account than the one hosting the packed data received.
-Even if this one can also unpack it on his side.
-This is a bit tricky and not very advisable.
+Some information may differ if you unpack the data in an account that is not the one hosting the packed data.
+This is unadvised and be cautious to avoid this mistake.

 #### F. Unpacker